SnappyJumper/BookWyrm/README.md

      * Balsamiq was used to create the wireframes during the design phase of the project

 * [Chrome DevTools](https://developer.chrome.com/docs/devtools/)
-    * Chrome DevTools was used during development process for code review and to test responsiveness.
+    * Chrome DevTools was used during the development process for code review and to test responsiveness.

 * [W3C Markup Validator](https://validator.w3.org/)
     * W3C Markup Validator was used to validate the HTML code.